sarasrking/Network-Know-How/Episode 1.md

 ## Activity

-In pairs, look at the list of terms here:
+In pairs, look at the list of terms below

  Network
  Infrastructure
  Bandwidth